jkenney0501/dbt_core/README.md

 ### Conclusion:
 Building pipelines is a lot of work.
-It requyires a meticuous and patitent outlook wiht a lot of foresight.
+It requires a meticulous and patitent outlook wiht a lot of foresight.
 A pipeline spec document is always a great idea to capture the various angles an basic layouts of the design with your stakeholders.

-Most importantly thouigh, build robust tests!
+Most importantly though, build robust tests!
 This the core of dbt so use it to your advantage.
 For docs in production, I use confluence as I tend to use dbt cloud exclusively and it makes storing assets a bit difficult.
 Confluence is easier imo to store and index all your project docs while linking to your repo.